-We are committed to utilising the skills and talents of all of our workers and employees and by publicising our DEI strategy in the same way as we promote our attitude to safety, we believe we can embed DEI into our daily discussions, so that it become "the norm", and our culture becomes that of valuing and acceptance.
+We are committed to utilising the skills and talents of all of our workers and employees.
+By publicising our DE&I Strategy in the same way as we promote our attitude to safety. we believe we can embed DE&I into our daily discussions. so that it becomes 'the norm', and our culture becomes one where people feel valued and accepted.

-We launched our DEI strategy in the summer of 2021 and as part of that launch we created a dedicated DEI section on our SharePoint page explaining how diversity, equity and inclusion benefits both for the Company and employees.
+We plan to launch our DE&I strategy early next year and as part of that launch we will create a dedicated DE&I section on our SharePoint page explaining how diversity, equity and inclusion benefits both the company and employees.